 Institutional Research: The Institutional Research Committee establishes policies regarding SIOP's participation in surveys and third party research including the use and disposition of data.
 The committee has two objectives.
 First, to maximize the value to SIOP of the surveys it sponsors (e.g., salary, career, and member practice surveys) by defining how the data are archived, accessed, and used.
 The second is to guide SIOP interactions with third party researchers who wish to use SIOP data or collect data from SIOP members for research purposes.

 International Affairs: The International Affairs Committee is geared toward ensuring that SIOP members and affiliates have a means of collaborating and communicating with international affiliates and members of similar international associations.
+Each year, subcommittees carefully review a small set of submissions to select for the Best International Paper/Poster, as well as the International Research Collaboration Grant.
+The Committee also includes a White Paper Editorial Board whose main role is to generate/solicit white paper topics and authors, and assist the Chair in the editorial process for these papers.

 Membership Committee: The main function of the membership committee is to evaluate applicants for membership in SIOP.
 In addition, the committee often initiates special programs to increase membership and participation such as a new member reception at the annual conference.
 Members of this committee review applications.